 From the little that is presently known, bison hunting was central to the overall subsistence, but what other faunal resources were exploited?
 To what extent was gardening practiced, and how much dependence was there on wild plants?
-It is imperative that fine mesh screening and flotation be implemented to sample for wild seeds and domesticated plant remains in cultural deposits.
+It is imperative that fine-mesh screening and flotation be implemented to sample for wild seeds and domesticated plant remains in cultural deposits.

 What were the subsistence strategies of the Plains Villagers; what resources were exploited?
 How did Plains Village gardening practices change through time?
 How important were garden crops to early Plains Village groups?
 Did adoption of any new species during the Plains Village period result in very great increases in storable food surpluses?
-How did the hunter-gatherer-gardener lifeway of the Plains Villagers in the SRSU compare to other Plains Villagers in other SU?
+How did the hunter-gatherer-gardener lifeway of the Plains Villagers in the SRSU compare to Plains Villagers in other SU?
 To what extent were fish and other riparian resources utilized?

-Stone, ceramic, bone, and shell materials comprise much of the archeologically recoverable material culture for Plains Village groups.
+Stone, ceramic, bone, and shell materials comprise much of the archaeologically recoverable material culture for Plains Village groups.
 Chipped stone tools were made from KRF and locally available materials such as SRC and other quartzites.
 Granite and quartzites were used for pecked and ground stone tools.

 How do Plains Village technologies compare to earlier and later technologies?
-We need baseline information concerning lithic, ceramic, bone, and shell technology from single component, well dated sites.
+We need baseline information concerning lithic, ceramic, bone, and shell technology from single component, well-dated sites.

 Chipped stone tools that are diagnostic of the Plains Village period would include small, well-made, straight-sided triangular projectile points with deep side-notches set well up off the base.
-Another, possibly diagnostic, Plains Village chipped stone tool is the long, thin bifacially prepared unilateral cutting tool that was often hafted in a bison rib handle (Gregg 1993).
+Another, possibly diagnostic, Plains Village chipped stone tool is the long, thin bifacially-prepared unilateral cutting tool that was often hafted in a bison rib handle (Gregg 1993).

-Michlovic and Swenson (1998) offer a classification system for ceramics from Northeastern Plains village sites.
-What are distinguishing artifacts styles between Late Woodland and Plains Village assemblages?
-Were Sandy Lake ware and the Northeastern Plains Village ceramics (Buchanan Flared Rim ware, Owego Flared Rim ware, and Lisbon Flared Rim ware) systemically related at sites or do they represent different occupations?
+Michlovic and Holley (2022) offer a classification system for ceramics from Northeastern Plains village sites.
+What are distinguishing artifacts styles between Late Woodland (such as Lucas) and Plains Village assemblages?
+What are the defining traits between ceramics from Matoti, Shea, and Mirror Pool phases and is there differences or similarities between lithic raw materials utilized for toolmaking?

-At Devils Lake-Sourisford sites, exotic items made from marine shell, catlinite, and copper are present.
+At Devils Lake-Sourisford sites, exotic items made from marine shell, Catlinite, and copper are present.
 Columella beads and marine shell masks are made from whelk and conch from the Gulf or Atlantic coast.
 Catlinite from southwestern Minnesota was carved into tubular pipes or engraved tablets.
 From the Great Lakes region, copper beads and copper liners (for the marine shell masks) have been recovered.

-At some of the fortified village sites, catlinite has been recovered.
-Michlovic (1990) presents archeological findings (including items of obsidian, catlinite, and KRF) and ethnohistorical evidence of an extensive trade network in the Northeastern Plains during the late prehistoric period.
+At some of the fortified village sites, Catlinite has been recovered.
+Michlovic (1990) presents archaeological findings (including items of obsidian, Catlinite, and KRF) and ethnohistorical evidence of an extensive trade network in the Northeastern Plains during the late prehistoric period.
+Sourcing of obsidian recovered from sites should be conducted.